ktschroeder/Cloudless/README.md

 - some images leave a small black bar on window, maybe off-by-one from math/rounding. see double-monitor screencap as example of an image that does this.
 - implement: holding ctrl while dragging corner of window keeps ratio.
 This actually has some complications, such as where the window should be "pinned".
 See what other apps do for intuitive UX.
 - ClampCurrentTransformToIntuitiveBounds sometimes apparently leaves a thin black line
-- Good name may be Cloudless View.
-Can have start-up screen be simple sky-ish drawing or a solid gentle blue.
 - For zoom-to-fill ==> exploration mode, could probably make seamless by simulating the zooming in expl mode to match the previous view.
 - bug: right click to context menu then left click on main window is treated as double-click
 - hotkey: zoom to fill window with best fit (only during BestFit)